UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 you would like to learn more about please email our club secretary.
 If you would like to present a talk or teach a new skill please email our club president.

-### Spring Semester Meetings

-Our meetings for the spring semester will build on the knowledge we learned in the fall semester.
-If you're new, no worries, you can still come; talk to us to see to what extent you might need to catch yourself up.
-Security's nowhere near as hard as people say, so don't be scared away :)

-This spring we will focus on reverse engineering and exploitation.
-See our calendar below for details.

 ### Fall Semester Meetings